-Certain of our executive officers and directors, through their indirect ownership of common stock, can substantially influence the outcome of matters requiring shareholder approval and may prevent you and other stockholders from influencing significant corporate decisions, which could result in conflicts of interest that could cause the Company's stock price to decline.
+Certain of our executive officers and directors, through their direct and indirect ownership of common stock, can substantially influence the outcome of matters requiring shareholder approval and may prevent you and other stockholders from influencing significant corporate decisions, which could result in conflicts of interest that could cause the Company's stock price to decline.

-Harthorne Capital, Inc., which is owned by certain of our executive officers and directors, beneficially owns shares of our common stock equal to approximately 98% (without taking into account the expected issuance of 56.8 million shares as part of our acquisition of the Casamora Awaysis Assets and other potential issuances of shares relating to the Company's existing private offering of common stock) of our outstanding shares of common stock).
+Harthorne Capital, Inc., which is owned by certain of our executive officers and directors, along with Mr. Singh and Dr. Trumbach, collectively beneficially owns shares of our common stock equal to approximately 80% of our outstanding shares of common stock.
 As a result, such individuals will have the ability, acting together, to substantially influence the election of our directors and the outcome of corporate actions requiring shareholder approval, such as: (i) a merger or a sale of our Company, (ii) a sale of all or substantially all of our assets, and (iii) amendments to our articles of incorporation and bylaws.
 This concentration of voting power and control could have a significant effect in delaying, deferring or preventing an action that might otherwise be beneficial to our other shareholders and be disadvantageous to our shareholders with interests different from those individuals.
 These individuals also have significant control over our business, policies and affairs as officers and/or directors of our Company.
 These stockholders may exert influence in delaying or preventing a change in control of the Company, even if such change in control would benefit the other stockholders of the Company.
 Lastly, the significant concentration of stock ownership may adversely affect the market value of the Company's common stock due to investors' perception that conflicts of interest may exist or arise.
 Therefore, you should not invest in reliance on your ability to have any control over the Company.
 In addition, stock ownership of insiders and management, at high levels of ownership, may induce executive decisions inconsistent with growth-oriented risk-taking.